 Table showing the classification below.
 No timber can meet Euroclass A1 + A2 requirements, only steel or aluminium.

-As above, it is legal to place timber furniture on roof terraces.
+As above, it is legal to place wood-related products on roof terraces.
 Without timber elements, a roof space can appear cold with no natural materials besides small plants.
 However, timber is a combustible material, and it is irresponsible to disregard the risk it presents.
 So is there a way to specific timber furniture and mitigate the fire risk?

 Fire retardant timber treatments are the obvious solution to minimise fire risk.
 There are a vast variety of formulas available on the market.
 Methods of application range from simply painting the formula on the timber surface to impregnating the timber with the formula in a specially designed vacuum tank.

 Fire retardant treatments is a term used interchangeably with fire resistant (intumescent) treatments.
 Although they both serve the same purpose, the methods of fire protection differ.
-Fire retardant slows flame reaching the timber surface by releasing a gas when it gets hot, whereas fire resistant treatments cause the timber to swell when they get hot creating an insulating coating protecting the timber underneath.
+Fire retardant slows flame reaching the surface of the wood by releasing gas when it gets hot, whereas fire-resistant treatments cause the timber to swell when they get hot creating an insulating coating protecting the timber underneath.

 Learning from this event, it is therefore advisable to use timbers with a large cross-sectional area (such as the Pueblo collection of seating) and for the timbers to be closely spaced together.

-Also, another technique you can use is to enclose the timber in a non-combustible material such as powder coated steel.
-View our look at our Plano integrated seating to see how this could be achieved.
+Also, another technique you can use is to enclose the timber in a non-combustible material such as powder-coated steel.
+View our Plano integrated seating to see how this can be achieved.
 This will provide a physical barrier for the fire to overcome by restricting the area of flame spread.

-In conclusion, the use of timber in external furniture at roof level is legal and given the aesthetic appeal of timber, can add another dimension to a project.
-Ultimate responsibility for how and if timber is used lies with the health & safety officer of the project.
+In conclusion, the use of timber in external furniture at roof level is legal and given its aesthetic appeal, can add another dimension to a project.
+Ultimate responsibility for how and if it is used lies with the health & safety officer of the project.

-There are numerous ways to achieve reducing the fire risk timber presents.
+There are numerous ways to reduce the fire risk timber presents.
 Primarily using fire-retardant treatments, but also through careful and considerate design.